Mike Davis (basketball, born 1956): Professional career

-Going undrafted in 1978, David moved to the Italian Serie A where he would stay four years.
+Going undrafted in 1978, Davis moved to the Italian Serie A where he would stay four years.

 Returning to the US in 1982, he joined the New York Knicks, played in the summer league and exhibition games but was cut just before the season began.

 The center then joined Continental Basketball Association side Albany Patroons.

-After averaging 16.5 points, 10.5 rebounds (a league second best) per game with the Patroons, he was re-signed by the Knicks on 23 February 1983 on a 10-day contract to replace the injured Vince Taylor.
+He averaged 16.5 points, 10.5 rebounds (a league second best) per game with the Patroons.
+Davis was selected as the CBA Newcomer of the Year and named to the All-CBA First Team and All-Defensive Second Team.
+He was re-signed by the Knicks on 23 February 1983 on a 10-day contract to replace the injured Vince Taylor.

 He did not play during that period, nor when he signed a new 10-day contract but was finally signed to a permanent contract in March 1983 until the end of the season.

 Davis scored 5 points in six minutes on his NBA debut, he would play in 8 games, averaging 1.8 points, 1.3 rebounds and 0.5 blocks in 3.5 minutes per game.

 After being released by the Knicks at the end of the season, he returned to Europe, this time with Spanish Liga ACB side Barcelona in 1983.

 With the Spaniards he would win the 1985 European Cup Winners' Cup and the 1985 Club World Cup.